MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-5.md

    *  The LicenseResponse class adds a LicenseServerTimeCertificate property for setting the certificate used to sign the License Server Time returned in the license acquisition response.
    *  The ExplicitOutputRestrictionsConstants class adds constants for Watermark and InternalScreenOnly.
 Refer to the PlayReady Compliance Rules for more information on these guids.

-The following behavioral change was made.

-   *  The LicenseResponse.GetLicenses method now returns an empty array instead of null when no licenses have been added.

 ## Changes in PlayReady Device Porting Kit Version 4.5

 ### General